Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Click here for my full breakdown of what to expect at a luau in Hawaii.

-Where is Nutridge Estate and What’s the History?
+Where is Nutridge Estate, and What’s the History?

 Nutridge Estate is truly hidden away in the hills above Honolulu at the entrance of Pu’u Ualaka’a State Park.

 Back in the 1920s, Nutridge Estate was home to the first macadamia nut plantation in Hawaii.
-It was also a celebrity vacation spot for legendary stars like Elvis Presley, Clark Gable, Marilyn Monroe, and Charlie Chaplain.
+It was also a celebrity vacation spot for legendary stars like Elvis Presley, Clark Gable, Marilyn Monroe, and Charlie Chaplin.

 Elvis loved the area so much that it became the backdrop for his hit film Blue Hawaii!